sgorgun/delegates-and-lambdas/README.md

 - Open the [FunctionExtensions.cs]() file.

-- Implement the generic `Max` method that fines maximum from two elements of the type `T`.
+- Implement the generic `Max` method that finds maximum from two elements of the type `T`.

 </details>